 sterilization bags made by the pump company.
 (Check the instruction manual.)

-Do not use a dishwasher to clean or sterilize the parts that come in contact with
+Don't use a dishwasher to clean or sterilize the parts that come in contact with the

 manual suggests this method as an option.